 What an exciting day at the Church of England School of the Resurrection!
 During November 2018, staff and children had been working extremely hard to create a wonderful display of poppies outside of the school to commemorate the First World War Centenary.
 Thank you for all your donated bottles to help make this wonderful display possible.
 Please see below the children and staff talking to a local radio station.

 We are delighted that Year 5 have been invited to take part in an Opera Project with students from RNCM.

 They will perform at RNCM on 14th November at 2pm and 7pm.
 Do come and join us.

-We hope you have had a super summer holiday.
+We hope you have had a super Christmas holiday.

-In our first half term the ethos value is Thankfulness and in the second half, Trust
+In our first half term the ethos value is Perseverance and in the second half, Justice

 Church of England School of the Resurrection is committed to safeguarding and promoting the welfare of young children and people and expects all staff and volunteers to share this committment.